b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 player is better than the other (this is called alternative hypothesis,
 $H_{A}$)'.

-Calculating the two-tail probability is very simple, we can either add `tennisTheorProbs[6] + tennisTheorProbs[0]` (remember 0 means that John won all six games) or multiply `tennisTheorProbs[6]` by 2 (since the graph in
+Calculating the two-tailed probability is very simple, we can either add `tennisTheorProbs[6] + tennisTheorProbs[0]` (remember 0 means that John won all six games) or multiply `tennisTheorProbs[6]` by 2 (since the graph in
 @fig:tennisExperimTheorDists is symmetrical).